-It comes to no surprise to anyone that there are lots of things to do in Shinjuku — it’s definitely one of Tokyo’s most popular neighborhoods afterall.
+It comes as no surprise to anyone that there are LOTS of things to do in Shinjuku — it’s one of Tokyo’s most popular neighborhoods, after all.

-It’s one of those areas that’s good for just about everything — sightseeing, shopping, eating, and drinking.
-With lots of neon lights, noise, and crowds, it’s got a definite “Tokyo” vibe, but also has some peaceful spots, too.
-Read on for our picks of the best things to do in Shinjuku, day or night.
+Shinjuku is one of those areas that’s good for just about everything — sightseeing, shopping, eating, and drinking.
+With heaps of neon lights, noise, and crowds, it’s got a definite “Tokyo” vibe, but also has some peaceful spots, too.
+Read on for our pick of the best things to do in Shinjuku, day or night.

 1. Grab yakitori at Omoide Yokochō